Why AI tools for data and analytics matter in 2026

 Tinkery

-Visit Tinkery.
-Tinkery connects and cleans revenue data sources for go-to-market teams — Salesforce, HubSpot, Stripe, the usual lineup — and layers natural-language querying and AI-driven dashboards on top.
-The angle: stop waiting for revops to write the report; ask the question yourself.
+Tinkery connects and cleans revenue data for go-to-market teams (Salesforce, HubSpot, Stripe, the usual lineup) and layers natural-language querying and AI dashboards on top.
+The pitch is simple: stop waiting for revops to write the report, and ask the question yourself.
+If you're rethinking how the whole GTM stack reports its numbers, our roundup of

-Pick if your GTM stack is fragmented across CRM, billing, and support, and your CRO is making pipeline decisions on stale spreadsheets.
+Pick it if your GTM stack is scattered across CRM, billing, and support, and your CRO is making pipeline calls off stale spreadsheets.

 Revenue data, cleaned and queryable in plain English — no revops ticket required.